rails/rails/guides/source/active_record_multiple_databases.md

 ```

 If you are using Rails generators, the scaffold and model generators will create the abstract
 class for you.
-Simply pass the database key to the command line
+Simply pass the database key to the command line.

 ```bash
 $ bin/rails generate scaffold Dog name:string --database animals